Hierarchical Overlapping Belief Estimation by Structured Matrix Factorization: Related Work

 The work also contributes to non-negative matrix factorization.
 NMF was first introduced by Paatero and Tapper \cite{paatero1994positive} as the concept of positive matrix factorization and was popularized by the work of Lee and Seung \cite{lee2001algorithms}, who gave an interesting interpretation based on parts-based representation.
-Since then, NMF has been widely used in various applications, such as pattern recognition \cite{cichocki2009nonnegative}, signal processing \cite{buciu2008non}, bioinformatics \cite{sra2006nonnegative}, geophysics \cite{ulbrich2009interpretation}, and economics \cite{de2008analysis}.
+Since then, NMF has been widely used in various applications, such as pattern recognition \cite{cichocki2009nonnegative}, signal processing \cite{buciu2008non}.

 Two main issues of NMF have been intensively discussed during the development of its theoretical properties: solution uniqueness \cite{donoho2004does,klingenberg2009non} and decomposition sparsity \cite{moussaoui2005non,laurberg2008theorems}.
-By only considering the standard formula $X\approx UM^\top$, it is usually not difficult to find a non-negative and non-singular matrix $V$, such that $UV$ and $V^{-1}M^\top$ could also be a valid solution.
-Uniqueness will be achieved if $U$ and $M$ are sufficiently sparse or if additional constraints are included \cite{wang2012nonnegative}.
+By only considering the standard formula $\mathbf{X\approx UM}^\top$, it is usually not difficult to find a non-negative and non-singular matrix $\mathbf{V}$, such that $\mathbf{UV}$ and $\mathbf{V^{-1}M^\top}$ could also be a valid solution.
+Uniqueness will be achieved if $\mathbf{U}$ and $\mathbf{M}$ are sufficiently sparse or if additional constraints are included \cite{wang2012nonnegative}.
 Special constraints have been proposed in \cite{mohammadiha2009nonnegative,hoyer2004non} to improve the sparseness of the final representation.
-The non-negative condition in NMF was also proven to ensure a sort of sparseness naturally \cite{lee1999learning}.

-Non-negative matrix tri-factorization (NMTF) is an extension of conventional NMF (i.e., $X\approx UBM^\top$ \cite{yoo2010orthogonal}).
+Non-negative matrix tri-factorization (NMTF) is an extension of conventional NMF (i.e., $\mathbf{X\approx UBM^\top}$ \cite{yoo2010orthogonal}).
 Unconstrained NMTF is theoretically identical to unconstrained NMF.
 However, when constrained, NMTF possesses more degrees of freedom \cite{wang2012nonnegative}.
 NMF on a manifold emerges when the data lies in a nonlinear low-dimensional submanifold \cite{cai2008non}.
-Discriminant Sparse NMF \cite{zhi2009discriminant}, Manifold-respecting Discriminant NMF \cite{ana2011manifold}, and Manifold Regularized Discriminative NMF \cite{guan2011manifold} were proposed with special constraints to preserve local invariance, so as to reflect the multilateral characteristics.
+Manifold Regularized Discriminative NMF \cite{guan2011manifold,ana2011manifold} were proposed with special constraints to preserve local invariance, so as to reflect the multilateral characteristics.